EXCLUSIVE-Blackstone in talks to take developer SOHO China private in $4 bln deal -sources

 The price represents an almost 100% premium to the HK$3.03 average price of SOHO China's shares in January.

-The details of privatising SOHO China, founded in 1995 by chairman Pan Shiyi and his wife Zhang Xin, are expected to be finalised in the coming weeks, said the people, declining to be identified as they were not authorised to speak to media.
+The details of privatising SOHO China, founded in 1995 by Chairman Pan Shiyi and Chief Executive Zhang Xin, are expected to be finalised in the coming weeks, said the people, declining to be identified as they were not authorised to speak to media.

 Blackstone would also take over the debt of SOHO China, said one of the people, which stood at 32.68 billion yuan ($4.70 billion) as of the end of June 2019, according to its interim report.